nevinbaiju/compute-language-compiler/README.md

-#### Has basic functionalities for number manipulation and boolean operation.
+#### Has basic functionalities for number manipulation and boolean comparisons.

 ##### Main arithmetic operations.
 > The main arithmetic operations available are +, -, *, /, %.